axept/prejss/README.md

 ## Motivation

 Our first goal was to migrate from SCSS to JSS.
-Lately we've found that sometimes it's just a very nice to define JSS styles in the format which we already used to (like [styled-components](https://github.com/styled-components/styled-components)).
+Lately we've found that sometimes it's just a very nice to define JSS styles in the format which we already used to:

 This package allows you to use with JSS any of your existed styles in any format: